podolsky-v/SourceTesting/README.md

 # SourceTesting
-Shuffling test for entropy source
+Shuffling test for entropy source (detemines if source is being IID)